 We set out to analyze one angle of the GitHub acquisition: Has GitHub become more reliable since its acquisition by Microsoft?
 Our service, StatusGator, monitors more than 700 status pages of cloud providers and SaaS companies large and small.
-We aggregate and normalize status page data and make it available to our subscribers however they need: in notifications by email, Slack, Teams, or webhook, and in a unified status dashboard for all service dependencies.
+We aggregate and normalize status page data and make it available to our subscribers however they need: in notifications by email, Slack, Teams, or webhook, and in an all-in-one status page for all service dependencies.

 For more than 5 years, we have analyzed the GitHub status page constantly.
 Every 5 minutes, StatusGator takes a screenshot and collects relevant data about their service status.
 That means we are uniquely positioned to offer analysis of the downtime that GitHub themselves announce via their status page.

 What does the data tell us?
 In the two years since the acquisition announcement, GitHub has reported a 41% increase in status page incidents.
 Furthermore, there has been a 97% increase in incident minutes, compared to the two years prior to the announcement.
 Does this actually point to a decrease in reliability?
 We can’t say.
 This could simply mean GitHub has increased its transparency, publishing to their status page more frequently.

 We calculated an incident count in the 24 months preceding the announcement and the 24 months after.
 We classify status pages into four states: up, warn, and down, and maintenance.
 GitHub does not expose scheduled maintenance on their status page.
 For these calculations we consider an incident to be any change in status between up and warn or down.

 Before the acquisition, there were 89 incidents published on the GitHub status page.
 After, there were 126 incidents.
 A 41% increase:

 In the graph below, we’ve charted the incident counts by month.
 The left side shows the 24 months before and the right side shows the 24 months after: